 Matthew W. Chapman has served as a director of Microchip since May 1997.
-Since December 2006, he has served as Chief Executive Officer of Northwest Evaluation Association, a not-for-profit education services organization providing computer adaptive testing for millions of students throughout the United States and in 140 other countries.
+After serving for over 11 years, Mr. Chapman retired in February 2018 from his position as Chief Executive Officer of Northwest Evaluation Association, a not-for-profit education services organization providing computer adaptive testing for millions of students throughout the United States and in 140 other countries.
 In his career, Mr. Chapman has served as CEO and Chairman of Concentrex Incorporated, a publicly held company specializing in supplying software solutions and service to U.S. financial institutions.
-Mr. Chapman also serves on the Board of Directors of the Oregon Business Association and Knowledge Alliance, and on the Board of Regents of the University of Portland.
+Mr. Chapman served as a member of the Board of Directors of the Oregon Business Association and Knowledge Alliance.
+He is currently serving on the Board of Regents of the University of Portland and the board of two not-for-profit organizations.